Savage Rifts House Rules

 - The time required includes the crafter creating the item itself: forging the sword, scrimshawing the skull, etc.

 - The item cannot be mechanical (not even "low-tech" like a crossbow); the sidebar on A&M p.
 48 is aimed at the GM, not PC enchanters.

-- One With Magic (Heroic): Maintenance is not free.
+- One With Magic (Heroic): The mage must know the power already.
+Maintenance is not free.
 For a leveled power (e.g., Summon Ally), only the first level is free; pay the difference to use higher levels.

 - The Mystic's limitations for Resurrection (TLPG, p.
 50) apply to any PC able to learn that power.
 In brief, it ignores Born a Hero and must be done as a ritual.
 (The GM may introduce NPCs, artifacts, scrolls, etc. that break this rule.)

 - If a racial power isn't tied to a specific AB (like a Psi-Ghost's Intangibility), treat it as Gifted for the purpose of Dispel, etc.